An Appalachian Trail Tale

 ~ The Crash Test Dummies

-And of course, there’s fear.
-Interestingly, like so many others companies, outdoor manufacturers even package and sell fear in their advertising, which doesn’t help matters, for men or women: “A million things could go wrong out there,” says SPOT’s website(1).
-These fear mongers, these con artists, are purposefully pitching terror, as terror helps sell products.
-What they don’t tell you, though, is that a million things could also go right.
-And these things are, in fact, a million times more likely.
-Unfortunately, SPOT is just one example of many.
+Then there’s fear.
+Outdoor gear manufacturers package fear in their advertising, which doesn’t help matters, for men or women: “A million things could go wrong out there,” says SPOT’s website(1).
+These fear mongers pitch terror.
+Terror sells products.
+What they don’t tell you is that a million things could go right, and these things are a million times more likely.
+SPOT is just one example of many.
+Let’s hope they go out of business.

 It’s understood a profound fear can exist for women when it comes to being in isolation.
 (Many men share this.)
-Although it is tough to seek complete and lasting isolation along the AT, there’s definitely a feeling of vulnerability in being alone, away from the safety blanket of society.
+Although it is tough to find isolation along the AT, there’s definitely a feeling of vulnerability in being alone, away from the safety blanket of society.

 It’s frantic.
 Although none of it has ever affected me, it still affects me.
 So like any sane customer, I walk away from it all.